oracle/terraform-examples/examples/oraclepaas/mysqlcs-instance-classic/README.md

 source_ip="59.59.59.59"
 ```

-Set the `source_ip` to the ip address, or list of ip address and cidr ranges to allow access the the MySQL instance and EM console.
+Set the `source_ip` to the IP address, or list of IP Addresses or CIDR ranges to allow access to the MySQL instance and EM console.

 To create the MySQL Cloud Service database instance